fatzchang/fatzpreloader/README.md

 fatzpreloader.show();
 ```

-if you want to show another loading image in some case, you can pass an image url as an optional parameter like:
+if you want to show another loading image in some cases, you can pass an image url as an optional parameter like:

 ```
 fatzpreloader.show("https://xxx.gif");